light-and-ray/sd-webui-replacer/README.md

+> [!NOTE]
+> I've made a spiritual successor of Replacer: [Minimalistic-Comfy-Wrapper-WebUI](https://github.com/light-and-ray/Minimalistic-Comfy-Wrapper-WebUI).
+Use it to use the most recent models in a similar interface

 # Replacer

 Replacer is an extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 The goal of this extension is to automate objects masking by detection prompt, using [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything), and img2img inpainting in one easy to use tab.
 It also useful for batch inpaint, and inpaint in video with AnimateDiff